-Too Much Compost – Is It Poisoning Your Garden?
+Too Much Compost Can Poison Your Garden?

 Robert Pavlis

-Can you have too much compost?
-Compost is the best thing for your garden – if you believe what you read so how can you have too much?
-The truth is that too much compost, especially manure compost, is harmful to your soil and plants.
+Can you use too much compost?
+If you believe what you read, compost is the best thing for your garden.
+If that’s true, how can you have too much?
+The truth is that too much compost, especially manure and commercial compost, is harmful to your soil and plants.

 Too Much Compost - Is It Poisoning Your Garden